khualu/backend20/project/week_1/wiki.md

 ## Concepts for potential dating sites
 * **"LF>DATE"**, Dating site aiming for finding partners on common gaming interests or experiences.
 ...
-The concept focusses on finding common interests in the gaming world, so people can first meet each other online.
+The concept focusses on finding common interests in the gaming world, so people can fi rst meet each other online.
 The first goal of finding a partner is making a "gaming date", afterwards the users can choose to possibly see each other in real life.
 * **"ANIDATE"**, dating focussed on weeb/weeaboo culture, stuff like japanese popculture, anime, manga, cosplay and japanese food.
 ...
 This could potentially be combined with the gaming dating site.
 * **"Scattered"**, the point of this concept is that you cannot post pictures of your whole body.
 The pictures that represent you need to be "scattered".